-The project involves the development and implementation of a mobile educational platform ECOPlayer designed to educate the society (mainly children and young people) and to improve awareness of the role of environmental elements in maintaining balance and natural order, as well as its protection.
-The project will be based on the latest visualisation solutions: virtual, augmented and mixed reality (VR, AR, MR) and artificial intelligence.
-The application will enable the search and recognition, using integrated satellite positioning and AR technology, of plants, insects and possibly larger animals and their traces.
-This will be linked to team or individual outdoor games, competitions that can be conducted remotely (in different locations nationally and internationally).
+The activity involves the development and implementation of a mobile educational platform ECOPlayer designed to educate the society (mainly children and young people) and to improve awareness of the role of environmental elements in maintaining balance and natural order, as well as its protection.
+The ECOPlayer is based on the latest visualisation solutions: virtual, augmented and mixed reality (VR, AR, MR) and artificial intelligence.
+The application enables the search and recognition, using integrated satellite positioning and AR technology, of plants, insects and possibly larger animals and their traces.
+This can be linked to team or individual outdoor games, competitions that can be conducted remotely (in different locations nationally and internationally).

-The ECOPlayer project is aimed mainly at primary schools, secondary schools, kindergartens, children's universities, scout troops and various types of children and youth groups.
-An additional audience will be private companies and training institutions interested in promoting didactic knowledge, innovation and good educational practice.
+The ECOPlayer activity is aimed mainly at scout troops and various types of children and youth groups, can be also used by primary schools, secondary schools, kindergartens, children's universities.
+An additional audience can be private companies and training institutions interested in promoting didactic knowledge, innovation and good educational practice.

-The kick-start activity is planned to involve school children and scouts.
+The kick-start activity involves school children and scouts.
 At a later stage, cooperation is planned with national partners implementing their tasks in the field of training and education of children and youth (primary and secondary schools, kindergartens, scout troops).
 Additionally, partners may include entrepreneurs offering educational products.

 Users and their needs

 Both school children and scouts need to develop and keep up with technological advances.
 Remote teaching in the age of Covid-19 requires the use of the right tools to do so, most of which currently require sitting in front of a desk without the ability to work in the field.
-The ECOP system will enable every student and scout to work outdoors at full value and deepen their knowledge related to the surrounding environment.
-It will also be a safe alternative to face-to-face group activities.
+The ECOP system enables every student and scout to work outdoors at full value and deepen their knowledge related to the surrounding environment.
+It is also a safe alternative to face-to-face group activities.

 Service/ system concept

-The primary scope of the project is based on the use of synergy resulting from the integration of modern technical solutions aimed at creating an educational platform based on three methods of content presentation: Virtual Reality (VR), Augmented Reality (AR), and a combination of previous solutions in the form of Mixed Reality (MR).
-As part of the EcoPlayer platform, the proposed educational mobile application will be based on geolocation using GNSS systems combined with object recognition made by deep learning and artificial intelligence (figure 3).
-The main distinguishing factor of the designed product will be an innovative, multisensory interface, which will be based on the synergy of different technologies so that the user will innovatively absorb new educational content.
+The primary scope of this activity is based on the use of synergy resulting from the integration of modern technical solutions aimed at creating an educational platform based on three methods of content presentation: Virtual Reality (VR), Augmented Reality (AR), and a combination of previous solutions in the form of Mixed Reality (MR).
+As part of the EcoPlayer platform, the proposed educational mobile application is based on geolocation using GNSS systems combined with object recognition made by deep learning and artificial intelligence (figure 3).
+The main distinguishing factor of the designed product is an innovative, multisensory interface, which will be based on the synergy of different technologies so that the user will innovatively absorb new educational content.

-It is planned to create a native application for mobile devices (AR) and web front-end (MR/VR) as a part of the project (EcoPlayer clients).
-The selected mobile application architecture will be an intermediate hybrid solution between a thin and thick client.
-The client-side will be responsible for carrying out the functionalities responsible for map displaying, determining the location and sending to the server, navigating to the object, visualizing the 2D or 3D content based on the AR module, and displaying it on the mobile device screen.
-Other operations, including user authentication, authorization management, and communication, will be carried out on the server-side (the second, EcoPlayer server).
+System uses a native application for mobile devices (AR) and web front-end (MR/VR) as a part of the project (EcoPlayer clients).
+The selected mobile application architecture is an intermediate hybrid solution between a thin and thick client.
+The client-side is responsible for carrying out the functionalities responsible for map displaying, determining the location and sending to the server, navigating to the object, visualizing the 2D or 3D content based on the AR module, and displaying it on the mobile device screen.
+Other operations, including user authentication, authorization management, and communication, can be carried out on the server-side (the second, EcoPlayer server).